-Figure 5.10: One-hot encoding of a categorical variable that can take 3 values.
+Figure 5.10: One-hot encoding of a categorical variable that can take 3 values (as well as n/a).

 5.3 Generalization & Overfitting

 What if we include more and more features?
 For instance, we can add more input features, higher degree terms and other engineered features.
 Eventually we might have more features than data points, and a linear model will be able to fit the training data perfectly.